 - Design Options: When most people think of concrete floors they think of ugly gray utilitarian surfaces with sharp bumpy textures.
 However modern advances in concrete mixing and setting have allowed designers to achieve an endless variety of color and texture effects.
 In some cases coloration will be mixed directly into the concrete before the slab is placed.
 For already installed floors you can grind the surface, and use an appropriate dye or staining agent.
 Alternatively you can just polish the surface to a smooth sheen.

-- Clean: Properly sealed and polished concrete can be virtually resistant to fluids, especially water.
+- Clean & Sanitary: Properly sealed and polished concrete can be virtually resistant to fluids, especially water, therefore resisting mustiness, allergens, and fungus.
 Protective layers installed can provide waterproof barriers and prevent contaminants from actually getting to the concrete.

-- No VOC: Polished concrete floors do not contain harmful Volatile Organic Compounds (VOC) like hardwood floors, vinyl carpets and synthetic carpets.
+- Green Option/Environmentally Friendly: There are no harmful chemicals involved in the concrete polishing installation process.
+Polished concrete floors do not contain harmful Volatile Organic Compounds (VOC) like hardwood floors, vinyl carpets and synthetic carpets.

 The Drawbacks of Concrete Flooring

 - Hardness: The surface of a concrete floor is very hard, so it won’t cushion or “give” under feet, making it uncomfortable to stand on for long periods of time.
 To overcome this, you can add anti-fatigue mats to areas where employees face hours on their feet on a day-to-day basis.
 That is also why generally these floors are not recommended for areas which will be frequented by children or elderly people.

 - Cold: Another drawback of polished concrete floors is that they do not tend to retain heat very well.
 That means that on a cold winter morning the surface of the floor is going to feel chilled against bare toes , but no more so than ceramic tile or natural stone flooring.